sqlparser/gsp_demo/sqlflow/readme.md

 * **fdr**, the value of target column affected by the row number of the source table.
-It always happens when the aggregate function is used. the source column will be appeared in the where，group by clause.
+It always happens when the aggregate function is used. the source column may be appeared in the where，group by clause.
 This kind of relationship may also appear between the target column and the source table.

 * **frd**, the row number of target column is affected by the value of source column.
 The source column usually appears in the where clause.